 The Oregon Health Authority and Oregon Department of Human Services will utilize performance measures to evaluate all HCBS waivers (0117, 0375, 0565, 40193, 40194, and 0185) as well as the 1915(k) Community-First Choice option.
 Continuous system improvement is the basis of the Quality Improvement System (QIS).
 The QIS will utilize discovery, analysis and remediation activities as the method of ensuring that Home and Community-Based Services provided through the waivers and state plan are monitored and that necessary corrective action processes are in place.
 The discovery and analysis phase will occur on a two-year cycle for all Home and Community-Based services authorized under Section 1915(c) and 1915(k) authorities.
 Remediation is an ongoing process that will occur during the discovery phase.
 Individual remediation will occur when corrective action is needed in any one geographic area or field office.
 System-wide remediation activities will occur every two years, when required, based on statewide discovery and analysis.
 Both individual and system-wide remediation activities will require a corrective action plan.

+The Oregon Health Authority and Oregon Department of Human Services will utilize performance measures to evaluate all HCBS waivers (0117, 0375, 0565, 40193, 40194, and 0185) as well as the 1915(k) Community-Firence action in the performance of the

-The Oregon Health Authority and Oregon Department of Human Services will utilize performance measures to evaluate all HCBS waivers (0117, 0375, 0565, 40193, 40194, and 0185) as well as the 1915(k) Community-First
+The Oregon Health Authority and Oregon Department of Human Services will utilize performance measures to evaluate all HCBS waivers (0117, 0375, 0565, 40193, 40194, and 0185) as well as the 1915(k) Community-First Choice option.

-Choice option.
 Continuous system improvement is the basis of the Quality Improvement System (QIS).
 The QIS will utilize discovery, analysis and remediation activities as the method of ensuring that Home and Community-Based Services provided through the waivers and state plan are monitored and that necessary corrective action processes are in place.
 The discovery and analysis phase will occur on a two-year cycle for all Home and Community-Based services authorized under Section 1915(c) and 1915(k) authorities.
 Remediation is an ongoing process that will occur during the discovery phase.
 Individual remediation will occur when corrective action is needed in any one geographic area or field office.
 System-wide remediation activities will occur every two years, when required, based on statewide discovery and analysis.
 Both individual and system-wide remediation activities will require a corrective action plan.